zammad/zammad-user-documentation/extras/profile-and-settings.rst

 :Calendar:

-   Add your ticket deadlines to your own favorite calendar app with the ICAL link listed at this setting's panel.
+   Add your ticket deadlines to your own favorite calendar app with the ICAL link listed at this settings panel.

 :Devices: